dfo-pacific-science/dfo-salmon-ontology/docs/TERM_TABLE_DOCUMENTATION_WORKFLOW.md

    *Note:* The DSU repo no longer regenerates term tables in pre-commit.
 Generation happens in this ontology repo; DSU pre-commit only validates CSV/meta structure.

-5. Build the website locally using Quarto (Quarto is provided via Nix devenv; ensure R packages are available):
+5. Build the website locally using Quarto (if using `devenv`/`nix` (optional), Quarto is provided via the environment; otherwise install Quarto separately.
+Ensure R packages are available):
    ```bash
    quarto render
    ```